TLW's Golf Historyscope

 On Apr.
 9, 1995 Tex.-born Ben Daniel Crenshaw (1952-) wins the 59th Masters golf tournament in Augusta, Ga. with a 14-under-par 274, the lowest Masters score since 1976.
 On Apr.
 14, 1996 he wins the 60th Masters golf tournament in Augusta, Ga. for the 3rd time, with a 12-under-par 276.

 On Apr.
-2, 2001 Tiger Woods wins his 4th consecutive pro golf major.
+2, 2001 Tiger Woods wins his 4th consecutive pro golf major, becoming the first to win the grand slam of golf.

 In 2002 Se Ri Pak (1977-) of South Korea becomes the youngest woman to win four golf majors.